HussainMohsin/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-Organized DataBase by implementing Binary Trees, Linked Lists, and Stacks & Queues data Structures.
+Organized DataBase by implementing Data Structures such as Binary Trees, Linked Lists, Stacks & Queues, and Arrays.
-Sorted data by implementing Advanced Sorting Algorithms such as merge sort, quick sort, and heap sort
+Sorted data by implementing Advanced Sorting Algorithms such as Merge sort, Quick sort, and Heap sort

 ## Binary Trees
 * Node class